 Counselling appointments are available by appointment Monday to Friday.

-As a student you are entitled to three free sessions per year.
+As a student you are entitled to free counselling.

 You will need to register to use a service at the Health Centre with us.
 Bring your Student ID card or your course receipt on your first visit.